 With the changes, has come some positives.
 With so many channels to choose from, the industry has had to lower prices to match their audience based on the rating systems from Nielson (for TV,) and Arbitron (for radio.)
 In 2013, Arbitron was acquired by Nielson, making Nielson the measurement of both ratings for TV and Radio viewer and listeners.

 In addition to lower prices (to match a lower audience by channel/station,) TV specifically has changed with the cable and satellite industry.
 A business can now place advertising in a specific area of the coverage area, and not the entire coverage area, making this even more affordable.
-If they are matches up to your client base, then it is even better.
+If they matched up to your client base, then it is even better.
 If it doesn’t, then the cost of advertising for these stations may not make sense.
-Radio has changed with many people listening via a computer or other internet connection, and now affords the opportunity to better target the market that makes sense for a business and not the entire market area the radio station may reach.
+Radio has changed with many people listening via a computer or other internet connection and now affords the opportunity to better target the market that makes sense for a business and not the entire market area the radio station may reach.

 Is TV or Radio right for your business?